It is the largest and most significant monastery in Mongolia.

 important center for learning and practicing Buddha’s teachings in

 In 1938, communism spread out in Mongolia, around 900 monasteries

 were destroyed and turned into museums.
 The monks were killed, jailed or forced

 to join the army.
 In 1944, after a petition from several monks, Gandan

-Monastery was reopened but its functions were carried out under
+Monastery was reopened but its functions were carried out under the strict

 Buddhism flourishing once more, Gandan Monastery embarked on an ambitious

-operating at Gandan monastery and there are 900 monks working in the monastery.
+at Gandan monastery and there are 900 monks working in the monastery.